tarwn/lessthandot-hugo/blogs/content/posts/2013-03-29-messing-with-your-friendly-dba.md

 <pre>host_name	    program_name
 LarryEllison-PC	    TOAD</pre>

-If the DBA monitors the connection he might notice…..if not, time for plan B
+If the DBA monitors the connection he might notice.....if not, time for plan B

-## Kick it up a notch….or two
+## Kick it up a notch....or two

 Time to become real evil 🙂